2003 Polish Air Force Mil Mi-8 crash

-On 4 December 2003, a Polish Mi-8 helicopter operated by the 36th Special Aviation Regiment carrying Poland's Prime Minister Leszek Miller crashed near Piaseczno, just outside Warsaw.
-The pilot performed an autorotation landing in a forest following the failure of both engines.
+On 4 December 2003, a Polish Air Force Mil Mi-8 helicopter operated by the 36th Special Aviation Regiment carrying Poland's Prime Minister Leszek Miller crashed near Piaseczno, just outside Warsaw.
+Following the failure of both engines, the pilot performed an autorotation landing in a forest.
 The helicopter suffered extensive damage and was written off as a total loss, but despite the severity of the crash there were no fatalities.
-Fourteen of the 15 people on board were injured, including Leszek Miller, who had two of his thoracic vertebrae broken.
+Fourteen of the 15 people on board were injured, including the Prime Minister Leszek Miller, who had two of his thoracic vertebrae broken.

 Background

 Aircraft

-The helicopter was a 26-year-old Mil Mi-8P, and was close to the end of its service life.
-It belonged to the 36th Special Aviation Regiment responsible for transporting Polish government officials.
+The helicopter was a 26-year-old Mil Mi-8P, operated by the 36th Special Aviation Regiment who were responsible for transporting Polish government officials.

 Crew

-The pilot of the helicopter was major Marek Miłosz, later promoted to lieutenant colonel.
+The pilot of the helicopter was Major Marek Miłosz, later promoted to lieutenant colonel.

 Cause

 The cause of the engine failure was determined to be icing.